ruby-amqp/rubymarchhare.info/articles/queues.md

 #### Blocking or Non-Blocking Behavior

 The subscribe method will not block the calling thread by default.
-If you want to block the caller, pass `:block => true` to `HotBunnies::Queue#subscribe`.
-In Hot Bunnies, network activity and dispatch of delivered messages to consumers happens in separate threads that the library maintains internally, so it does not have to block the thread that calls `HotBunnies::Queue#subscribe`.
+If you want to block the caller, pass `:block => true` to `MarchHare::Queue#subscribe`.
+In Hot Bunnies, network activity and dispatch of delivered messages to consumers happens in separate threads that the library maintains internally, so it does not have to block the thread that calls `MarchHare::Queue#subscribe`.
 However, it may be convenient to do so in long-running consumer applications.

 ### Accessing Message Delivery Information